chrisgundling/YoloLight/README.md

 ![img](./scripts/TLight_Detector_ROS.png)

-## Intro
+## Background Info

 Real-time object detection and classification.
 Paper: [version 1](https://arxiv.org/pdf/1506.02640.pdf), [version 2](https://arxiv.org/pdf/1612.08242.pdf).

-Read more about YOLO (in darknet) and download weight files [here](http://pjreddie.com/darknet/yolo/).
-In case the weight file cannot be found, I uploaded some of mine [here](https://drive.google.com/drive/folders/0B1tW_VtY7onidEwyQ2FtQVplWEU), which include `yolo-full` and `yolo-tiny` of v1.0, `tiny-yolo-v1.1` of v1.1 and `yolo`, `tiny-yolo-voc` of v2.
+Read more about YOLO (in darknet) and download the original weight files [here](http://pjreddie.com/darknet/yolo/).
+In case the weight file cannot be found, @[thtrieu](https://github.com/thtrieu) also uploaded some of his [here](https://drive.google.com/drive/folders/0B1tW_VtY7onidEwyQ2FtQVplWEU), which include `yolo-full` and `yolo-tiny` of v1.0, `tiny-yolo-v1.1` of v1.1 and `yolo`, `tiny-yolo-voc` of v2.

+### Training against Udacity Self Driving Datasets

+Udacity Self Driving Car course have provided an annotated dataset of images that contains bounding boxes for five classes of objects: cars, pedestrians, truck, cyclists and traffic lights.

+The v2 tiny-yolo configuration that was used for this ROS node, trained on the udacity dataset can be found at cfg/tiny-yolo-udacity.cfg, with checkpoint [here](https://drive.google.com/file/d/0B2K7eATT8qRAY0g0aWhjdkw0bEU/view?usp=sharing).

 ## Dependencies

 Python 2.7, tensorflow 1.0, numpy, opencv, ROS 1.0.

-### Getting started
+### Getting things running

-There are three ways to get started with darkflow.
+After cloning this repository to your `src` location of ROS catkin workspace you should perform the following operations.

-1. Just build the Cython extensions in place.
+1. Build the Cython extensions in place.
     ```
     python setup.py build_ext --inplace
     ```

-2. Let pip install darkflow in dev mode (globally accessible but changes to the code immediately take effect)
+2. You then have two options, you can run the detector standalone from ROS using the following command:
     ```
-    pip install -e .
+    python run.py
     ```

-3. Install with pip globally
+    or, after performing a ROS catkin_make, you can start the node using:
     ```
-    pip install .
+    rosrun yolo_light darkflow.py
     ```

 ### Flowing the graph using `flow`

 ```bash